How to scan applications with restricted access

 If you do not see an option to update the target URL, you can create a support ticket with the final target URL.

-My target is only accessible from certain IP addresses
+My target is only accessible from certain IP addresses.

-At the moment, a different IP address is used for every scan run on your target.
-It does not have any fixed IP addresses.
-In such cases, you can implement an exclusion in your security rule to disable the access restrictions for a secret HTTP header instead.
+Additionally, you can implement an exclusion in your security rule to disable the access restrictions for a secret HTTP header instead.

 Visit the Settings page for your target, and click on Configure Scanner